🌿 Free packing list & budget map — grab yours below

 Lady Elliot Island Day Trip

-Appears premium — but the all-inclusive nature (flights, snorkel gear, glass-bottom boat tour, reef education, all meals) means zero extra spend on the island.
-Extraordinary reef value per dollar.
+Appears premium — but all-inclusive (charter flights, snorkel gear, glass-bottom boat, meals) means zero extra spend on the island.
+Outstanding reef value per dollar, especially during manta ray season (June–September).

 Lady Elliot →